 What you need to know about this course

 This course is about mathematical thinking, mathematical communication and proof-writing.
-Content is secondary, but includes the basic material you will need in future mathematics courses: sets, logic, functions and relations.
+Content is secondary, although still very important, and includes the basic material you will need in future mathematics courses: sets, logic, functions and relations.

 How the course will run